Uniform Medical Plan

 Prescription drug coverage

-UMP Classic is the only plan that has a separate prescription drug deductible.
-However, it only applies to drugs in the higher, more expensive tiers (tier 2 and 3), so you don’t have to pay the deductible if you only use prescription drugs from lower tiers, which include most generic and low-cost drugs.
+UMP Classic and UMP Select are the only plans that have separate prescription drug deductibles.
+However, they only apply to Tier 2 prescription drugs, so you don’t have to pay the deductible if you use prescription drugs from any other tier, which includes most generic and low-cost drugs.

 You can find complete details about prescription drug coverage by reviewing the plan’s Certificate of Coverage.